kimkj2013/bullshit-performance-std/README.md

 `-n` / `--newline` by default, this program will write the bullshit to the file with no other characters, 100% pure, uncut bullshit.
 If you'd like your bullshit to look a little nicer, use this flag, and a newline character will be appended to each bullshit word, and you'll have one bullshit on each line.

 ## What if I just need a 'shit ton' of bullshit? ##
 We understand that there are circumstances in which you just need a lot of bullshit for what you're doing.
-You always need the right tools for the job.
+You've always got to have the right tools for the job.
 Say you are:
 * Working on a last minute term paper
 * Trying to come up with an excuse as to why your last minute term paper was such shit
 * Writing a politician's campaign speech